Batched Self-Consistency Improves LLM Relevance Assessment and Ranking: Experimental Results

 \subsection{RQ2: Effects of Position Biases}

-Before considering the effect of the initial passage order (RQ3), we first ask whether batched LLM scoring exhibits consistent positional biases (e.g., the first few passages in a batch are scored higher) across random permutations of a given passage list.
-Addressing this question, Figure \ref{fig:pos_bias} shows LLM scores versus passage positions in a batch, with each passage seen by an LLM in $m = 15$ random permutations (90 total passages).
+Before considering the effect of the initial passage order (RQ3), we first ask whether batched LLM scoring exhibits consistent positional biases across \textit{random} permutations of a given passage list.
+Figure \ref{fig:pos_bias} shows LLM scores versus passage positions in a batch, with each passage seen by an LLM in $m = 15$ random permutations.

-\paragraph{Large batches have harmful position biases that can be mitigated by sub-batching:} The harmful biases in the large 90 passage batches in Figure \ref{fig:pos_bias} are obvious: the capacity to discriminate between relevant vs. non-relevant passages is almost gone in the area towards the tail of the batch, with GPT-4o showing a clear lost-in-the-middle effect \cite{liu2024lost}.
+\paragraph{Large batches have harmful position biases that can be mitigated by sub-batching:} The harmful biases in the large 90 passage batches in Figure \ref{fig:pos_bias} are obvious: the capacity to discriminate between relevant vs. non-relevant passages is almost gone towards the tail of the batch, with GPT-4o showing a clear lost-in-the-middle effect \cite{liu2024lost}.
 By comparison, sub-batching with 30 passages per batch is far more consistent in being able to discriminate relevance throughout the batch, explaining its far superior performance on deep search.